Skip to content

 The Student Overnight Travel policy shall be administered according to the following administrative policy provisions:

-1. Principals shall be responsible for coordinating development of student activity and travel plans according to the following criteria:
+1. Principals shall be responsible for coordinating the development of student activity and travel plans according to the following criteria:

 1. Whenever possible, student activities shall be scheduled in proximity to the local school and the need for long distance or overnight travel avoided.
 Using the travel proposal and request application process, the school must show why the requested activity experience cannot be obtained in proximity to the school.
 As a general rule, the Board of Education will not accept requests for travel outside the continental United States.
 There may develop, on rare occasions, the need for essential travel of this nature.
 If this becomes the case, the school principal may appeal to the Board by demonstrating in writing the absolute necessity of the travel and that all appropriate safety considerations have been addressed.
 The principal should be prepared, upon Board request, to appear before the Board for explanation and/or clarification of an appeal of this nature if necessary.